Adams-Ghub/Portfolio-Project/README.md

 - **Navbar**
   It has an intuitive navbar that makes it easy to move around the website.

+- **Responsivess**
+  It is responsive to all devices including mobile and desktop.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>